microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgUserJoinedGroup.md

           - `[UserPrincipalName <String>]`: User Principal Name
           - `[Version <Int32?>]`: The version of the policy
         - `[DeviceEnrollmentType <DeviceEnrollmentType?>]`: Possible ways of adding a mobile device to management.
+        - `[DeviceFirmwareConfigurationInterfaceManaged <Boolean?>]`: Indicates whether the device is DFCI managed.
+When TRUE the device is DFCI managed.
+When FALSE, the device is not DFCI managed.
+The default value is FALSE.
         - `[DeviceHealthAttestationState <IMicrosoftGraphDeviceHealthAttestationState>]`: deviceHealthAttestationState
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[AttestationIdentityKey <String>]`: TWhen an Attestation Identity Key (AIK) is present on a device, it indicates that the device has an endorsement key (EK) certificate.